The National Zoo & Aquarium is located in Canberra Australia. It has been operating since 1990.

-Australian Capital Territory
+Australian Capital Territory, Australia

-Number of animals
+Number of Species

-Businessman Richard TIndale brought the National Zoo and Aquarium during 1998.
+Businessman Richard Tindale brought the National Zoo and Aquarium during 1998.
 At the time it was a native animal park and aquarium.

 He has developed the park to include a number of big cats, bears and other animals giving them as much space as possible in their enclosures.

 In December 2014 the Jamala wildlife lodge was opened so people could stay overnight at the zoo.
 The lodge allows guests to stay overnight in luxury accommodation overlooking the animal enclosures.

 Solo the cheetah was hand-reared at the National Zoo and Aquarium and has become friends with a Border Collie/Belgian Malinois named Zama with which he was raised.